ringmaster/teambeat/README.md

 1. Add voting card type
 1. ~~Restrict facilitation controls to facilitators~~
 1. Restrict data modification via API based on auth rules
+    1. Connect voting store to authstore to use unified authentication
-1. Ability to send board URLs that allow login-free (but user-tracked) access
+1. ~~Ability to send board URLs that allow login-free (but user-tracked) access~~